Senior Management Team Profiles

 Dr Angus Kennedy is Consultant Neurologist at the West London Neuroscience Centre at Charing Cross Hospital and Chelsea and Westminster Hospital in London.
 He runs a specialist dementia service for the West London region.
 He qualified at Charing Cross and Westminster Medical School in 1985.
 He received his neurological training in London at the Atkinson Morley’s Hospital and St Mary’s’ Hospital.
 His MD thesis was entitled the heterogeneity of Familial Alzheimer’s disease and was an MRC funded clinical and imaging study of UK families with different genetic forms of Alzheimer disease.
 The work was supervised by Professor Martin Rossor and Professor Richard Frackowiak.
 In 1997 he spent a year as Senior Clinical Fellow at Memory and Movement disorder clinic at the Massachusetts General Hospital and Massachusetts Institute of Technology in Boston.
 His specialist neurological interests includes the diagnosis, investigation and management of individuals suffering from degenerative dementia.
 His research has assessed the use of functional imaging in order to map the effect on brain function of the early phases of Alzheimer’s disease.
 Between 2001 and 2003 he was seconded to the MRC where he helped design and establish the Prion 1 trial which is now the first national UK study for therapeutic intervention in human Prion disease.
 He chaired for ten years the CJD Support network a charity for patients and families affected by or at risk of all forms of human prion disease.
 He has a longstanding interest in theatre production and has worked with the National Health Theatre company at the Edinburgh Fringe.

 Ken is a parent of two Old Malvernians.
 Following retirement from a teaching career which included the Headship of three IAPS Preparatory Schools he trained for ordained ministry in the Church of England.
-He is currently serving as curate in the Newent benefice of three parishes.
+He is currently serving as an assistant minister at St Michael’s Without, a city centre church in Bath.
 Ken was appointed to Council in 2007 and also serves as Chairman of Governors of The Downs Malvern Preparatory School.

 Married with three children, Paul lives in London.
 He was educated at Malvern College from 1971–1976 and then proceeded to Pembroke College, Cambridge to read Classics, Archaeology and Anthropology.
 Paul has worked in the City since 1979 at various banks but principally at SG Warburg (later UBS Warburg).
 He has been the Chief Executive of Hoare Govett (owned variously by ABN Amro, RBS and now Jefferies) since 2006 and is currently their full time executive Chairman.